Shariar-Mozumder/ERP-Voice-Request-Handling-AI-System-Demo/README.md

 ## Intent Examples
 ### Intent: `request_money`
 -**Example Utterances**:
-  -"I need to request money for project 223 to buy some tools, the amount I need is 500 riyals."
+-  "I need to request money for project 223 to buy some tools, the amount I need is 500 riyals."
-  -"Please add a money request for the project Abha University for 300 riyals."
+-  "Please add a money request for the project Abha University for 300 riyals."